AchimTack/legoTracking/README.md

 Usage:
 The script requires 4 ArUco markers with IDs 91-94 positioned at the four corners of the field.
 Print them from https://chev.me/arucogen/ and place them accordingly before initiating the script.
 Run the script and wait for webcam to initialize.
-Tracking starts automatically.
+Tracking starts automatically and can be reset / restarted using space key.
 End the tracking by clicking "q".
 Results are saved into folder "runs".
 Results comprise of a jpg overview, a svg file and a cvs file containing the raw data.

-## LegoTrackerCSRT.py
+## LegoTrackerCSRT.py (Legacy)
 This script employs CSRT (Discriminative Correlation Filter with Channel and Spatial Reliability) for tracking an object selected on the video feed.

 Key Features: